 The Endowment has allocated $48.9 million to help community foundations in their efforts to provide leadership for local efforts to address high priority challenges and opportunities in their communities.
 Planning grants will be available to community foundations based on county size with grants ranging from $50,000 to $200,000.
 Implementation grants will also be available based on county size, ranging from $100,000 to $500,000.
 In addition, larger grants of up to $5 million will be selectively available for high-impact, large-scale opportunities.

 An Indiana community foundation must have satisfactorily participated in a previous GIFT phase or program.
 Lilly Endowment reserves the right to determine whether the participation of a community foundation in a previous phase/program was satisfactory.
 The applicant must be legally established as a community foundation in the state of Indiana and recognized as a public charity by the Internal Revenue Service.
 An affiliate fund must apply through the community foundation with which it is affiliated.
 Learn More

-Indiana community foundations must complete the Matching Fund Grants application no later than 5 p.m.
-(Eastern time), January 31, 2019.
-However, community foundations that submit an asset development grant application by November 15, 2018 may be paid prior to December 31, 2018.
+The application window for Matching Fund Grants has closed.
 Deadline to submit a Community Leadership Grant planning proposal is no later than 5 p.m.
 (Eastern time), March 15, 2019.